Tomb of Wang Jian: Excavation

 In 1940, brick walls of the grave were discovered during the construction of a bomb shelter.
 The discovery drew the attention of Feng Hanji, an archaeology professor at Huaxi University.
 After an investigation, Feng identified the mound as an ancient tomb.
 Due to conditions at the time, the exposed parts of the site had to be temporarily closed, and an excavation plan was not developed until the establishment of the Sichuan Museum in 1941.
 On September 15, 1942, the excavation of the tomb began, led by Feng Hanji and Liu Fuzhang.
 The tomb was filled with silt, and archaeologists were only able to clear a 3-meter path to the chambers.
 During the excavation, several items made of jade were unearthed and it was determined that the tomb was the Mausoleum of Wang Jian.

 The site of the tomb is close to the location given in Lu You's poem, but the archaeologists did not find the huge stone human statue it described.
 The sinologist, Michael Sullivan joined the excavation; he was mistaken by a middle school student for a foreign grave robber, reported to government officials, and detained along with other archaeologists.
 The excavation work was interrupted by this misunderstanding.
 In November 1942, the excavation work was temporarily suspended.
 On March 1, 1943, the archaeologist Wu Jinding and Wang Zhenduo, an expert in museology, launched the second stage of the excavation.
 This stage focused on the southern part of the grave mound and the main chamber.
 The excavation discovered traces of grave robbing and unearthed a large number of cultural relics.
 On September 21, all excavation work was completed.
 The cultural relics were transferred to Sichuan Museum, and the mound was closed again.
 In 1971, when building a house 300 m to the south of the tomb, a member of the Fuqin production brigade of Chengdu Jinniu District found a stone statue 3.18 m high, confirming the Lu You's description.

 Recent developments

 The tomb of Wang Jian has twice been listed as a cultural relics protection site in Sichuan Province: in 1956 and 1980.
 In 1961, it was listed as a national key cultural relics protection site.
 In 2001 a tomb passage was rebuilt on the south side of the Wang Jian Tomb, using materials and techniques found in other Tang dynasty imperial mausoleums; and several stone statues were added by the Yongling Museum.

 In popular culture

-The grave is widely believed to be the location of the legendary meeting between Sima Xiangru and Zhuge Liang, two famous military strategists during the Three Kingdoms period.
-According to the folk legend, they played the qin, a traditional Chinese musical instrument, on the grave mound during their meeting.
+The grave is widely believed to be the location where Sima Xiangru and Zhuge Liang played the qin, a traditional Chinese musical instrument.
 This caused the grave mound to be named Fuqintai, meaning the place where qin are played.